sampaiodias/sql-transformer/README.md

 # SQL Transformer

-SQL Transformer is an open-source web application that transforms a special CSV (that contains the variables of a SQL table) into other programming files (like classes) using custom templates.
+SQL Transformer is an open-source web application that transforms a special CSV that contains the variables of a SQL table into other programming files (like classes and interfaces) using custom templates.

 ## Template Examples